R Regex Cheat Sheet: 30 Patterns With stringr Examples, Copy and Paste

 | 27 | Alternation | `cat\ | dog` | Matches "cat" or "dog" |

-Use str_match() instead of str_extract() when you need captured group contents. str_match() returns a matrix with the full match in column 1 and each group in subsequent columns.
+Use str_match() instead of str_extract() when you need captured group contents. str_match() returns a matrix with the full match in column 1 and each captured group in the following columns.

 The backreference \\1 refers to whatever the first group captured.
-In the typo detector, (\\w+) \\1 matches any word followed by a space and the same word again.
+In the typo detector, (\\w+) \\1 matches any word followed by a space and the same word again, a lightweight duplicate-word finder.
+The str_match() call returns a matrix so you can index columns: [, 2] gives all years, [, 3] gives all months, and so on.

-str_extract() returns only the complete match.
-If you need the year, month, and day separately from a date pattern, str_match() gives you each group in its own column.How Do Lookaheads and Lookbehinds Match Without Consuming?
+str_extract() always returns only the complete match text, your capturing groups get discarded.
+If you need the year, month, and day from a date pattern as separate values, str_match() gives you each group in its own column.Try it: Extract just the 3-digit area code from ex_phone using a capturing group and str_match().

 | # | Pattern | Regex | Description |